-Pitfall #1 – Falling to fear
+Legacy system modernization pitfall #1 – Falling to fear

 Addressing fears is generally straightforward.
-Make sure you involve everyone directly affected in the project-planning.
+Make sure you and your consultants involve everyone directly affected in the project-planning.
 In-person user interviews are a great way to uncover current pain points and also provide a mechanism to find out what features and behaviors are critical to preserve.
 Be sure to communicate how the project goals align with users’ daily work and how the new system will make their lives easier.

-Holding all these conversations can feel time-sapping, but it’s vital that the people who will actually use the new system feel they are part of the process.
+Holding all these conversations can feel time-sapping, but it’s vital that the people who will use the new system feel they are part of the process.
 You can implement features in a proficient way without others, but you can’t guide the project’s acceptance if you aren’t helping paint the project’s perception.

-Pitfall #2 – Forgetting to set expectations
+Legacy system modernization pitfall #2 – Forgetting to set expectations

 Software systems can limit the flexibility of how the business can operate.
 Retiring a legacy system for a modern one suddenly opens the doors for changes that weren’t previously possible…but this can be dangerous.
 Stakeholders across the spectrum—end users, support staff, business managers, technical folks, and overseeing executives—are all going to have ideas about what to change.
 Some opportunities will be low effort and high value, such as publishing alerts when processing exceptions occur instead of users having to monitor for failures themselves.
-Other opportunities, like enabling all workers to adjust any information on an order in progress, will have a huge impact multiple departments or affect downstream work processes.
+Other opportunities, like enabling all workers to adjust any information on an order in progress, will have a huge impact on multiple departments or affect downstream work processes.
 Proposals of high-impact changes can quickly expand the scope and cost of a project, jeopardizing the entire timeline and budget.

 When navigating opportunities to redesign business processes, you absolutely must have a solid set of shared project goals to reference when evaluating each proposal.
-These project goals should be worked out at the beginning of the project, and ideally have executive buy-in to help steer the effort.
-Carefully evaluate and clearly communicate what changes the project can or cannot support.
+These project goals should be worked out at the beginning of the project and ideally have executive buy-in to help steer the effort.
+Carefully evaluate and clearly communicate what changes the legacy system modernization project can or cannot support.
 Doing this requires understanding how top-level business goals, departmental goals, and individual goals all align, so you can be sure your modernization project is delivering the most value across the organization.

-Pitfall #3 – Underestimating the data migration effort
+Legacy system modernization pitfall #3 – Underestimating the data migration effort

 This is especially easy to do when the plan is to use the same schema on newer platforms, but you fail to account for all the activities that have to happen.
 Does your legacy database make direct queries into other specific systems that have to be untangled?
-Those queries will fail when moving to a new server and it will take time to rewrite or separate them.
+Those queries will fail when moving to a new server, and it will take time to rewrite or separate them.
 Has the schema been put into an automated migration tool yet?
 It can take days just to figure out the right order to run the table creations for more than a handful of tables.
 Going between dissimilar technologies becomes a mini-project in its own right.
 Mapping fields, writing an extract process, making it repeatable for multiple test deployments, and performance tuning all have to happen.

 The consequence for underscoping data migration is usually a delayed system launch.
 Most businesses can’t shift to a new system without the previous data.
 While some of the features of the new system can be deprioritized to “nice-to-haves” to make up for schedule slip, that luxury doesn’t exist for the data migration.

 The best way to quickly get an understanding of the data migration effort is to start doing it right away in a test environment.
-Plan a strategy, and then execute it to verify assumptions and uncover problems.
+Plan a strategy and then execute it to verify assumptions and uncover problems.
 You may choose to work with a subset of the data at first, just to cover the breadth of the system—better to uncover problems in five different resources in one day than spend one day exporting a single large resource.
 After you inventory all the issues, you may be able to work through them with a parallel “divide and conquer” approach.
 Lastly, you should do at least one complete run of the migration process before the cutover.
 Go-live is NOT the time to find translation errors or figure out how long the process will take!

-Pitfall #4 – Failing to completely understand the old system’s behavior
+Legacy system modernization pitfall #4 – Failing to completely understand the old system’s behavior

 As you replace screens or other functionality, it’s possible to miss replicating or replacing a silent behavior that the users aren’t aware of.
 That simple form with only two input fields for a start and stop date and a Go button might be hiding any number of notifications to other forgotten but vital systems.
 Did anyone read that crufty old code to make sure nothing’s lurking in it?
 As a participant in many data migration efforts, I’ve run into lots of these unexpected behaviors: data being read from one place but updated in another; important-looking input actually being discarded because it was no longer needed; unrelated but critical operations being silently embedded with mundane ones.